Language: EN

 file_content = file.read()

-For now, don’t worry too much about the syntax of each of them, or what each thing does.
+For now, don’t worry too much about the syntax of each one, or what each part does.
 The important thing is to understand that both are a sequence of statements where:

-• Display the file content in the console
+• It displays the content of the file on the console

 Our program (almost any program!) is simply that.
-A sequence of statements that are executed from beginning to end, performing the actions we have defined.
+A sequence of statements that execute from beginning to end performing the actions we have defined.

 What is a block?

-A block is a grouping of lines of code that is considered as a single statement for its execution.
+A block is a grouping of lines of code that is considered as a single statement for execution purposes.

-A block is not only a matter of organizing code or making it look prettier.
+A block is not just a matter of organizing code or making it look nicer.
 They are absolutely necessary in most languages.

-The reason is that, as we will see in the section on flow control, there are many statements that allow us to say “do this” or “do this other thing”.
-And in that “do this” they accept a single statement.
+The reason is that (as we will see in the section on control flow execution) there are many statements that allow us to say “do this” or “do that.”
+And in that “do this,” it accepts only a single statement.

-Thanks to blocks, we can avoid that imposition and execute several lines of code, which for the compiler or interpreter form a single joint unit.
+Thanks to blocks, we can avoid that imposition and execute several lines of code, which for the compiler or interpreter forms a single cohesive unit.

 For example, C, C++, C#, Java, or JavaScript use braces as delimiters.